MacsiDigital/laravel-zoom/README.md

     $meetings = Zoom::user()->find(...)->meetings()->where('type', 'scheduled')->get();
 ```

-As noted above, Zoom has very limited queriable filters, so check with the Zoom documentation.
+As noted above, Zoom has very limited queryable filters, so check with the Zoom documentation.

 ### Save & Create